CongducPham/LowCostLoRaGw/gw_full_latest/README-NewCloud.md

 Description
 -----------

 `clouds.json` contains a list of clouds where you want your data to be uploaded.
-Here is an example with 5 clouds: local MongoDB, WAZIUP Orion, ThingSpeak, MQTT (test.mosquitto.org) and GroveStreams.
+Here is an example with 5 clouds: local MongoDB, WAZIUP Orion (based on FiWare), `ThingSpeak`, MQTT (with `test.mosquitto.org` broker) and `GroveStreams`.

 	{
 		"clouds" : [